FabricMC/fabric-docs/develop/items/custom-tools.md

 @[code transcludeWith=:::7](@/reference/latest/src/main/java/com/example/docs/item/ModItems.java)

+The two float values (`1f, 1f`) refer to the attack damage of the tool and the attack speed of the tool respectively.

 Remember to add them to an item group if you want to access them from the creative inventory!

 @[code transcludeWith=:::8](@/reference/latest/src/main/java/com/example/docs/item/ModItems.java)

 You will also have to add a texture, item translation and item model.
-However, for the item model, you'll want to use the `item/handheld` model as your parent.
+However, for the item model, you'll want to use the `item/handheld` model as your parent instead of the usual `item/generated`.

 For this example, I will be using the following model and texture for the "Guidite Sword" item: